kschramm-usgs/sensorSuite-mirror/README.md

 Currently the application does its best to show the complete range among all data, there are some issues in doing so.
 If there are three SEED files loaded and the first two SEED files have more data than the third, then when switching to a test using only two inputs, the entire range of the first two sensors should be visible.
 However, if there are loaded inputs not included in a test and a new file is loaded in one of the input slots, it must still have a time range in common with the unused inputs.
 While not ideal behavior, it prevents additional bugs from handling non-matching time ranges if a test using the non-active data is selected again.

 There are plans to include additional tests in this project.
-Azimuth and the 9-input self noise calculation are intended to be included.
+In particular, self-noise test using 9 inputs is intended to be included as one of those tests.